RohanMukka/BEneFIT/research/Methodology_LockAndRelease.md

 # Methodology – Lock-and-Release Model
 <div align="justify">
-The BEneFIT project leverages a modular, decentralized architecture and a privacy-focused ETH lockup system to encourage fitness goal adherence without peer competition.
-This methodology details the architecture, workflow, and smart contract design powering the **Lock-and-Release** variant of the platform.
+The BEneFIT project implements a decentralized fitness accountability system through the **Lock-and-Release model**, where users lock ETH when committing to a fitness goal.
+Upon successful completion, verified via APIs, the ETH is released back to the user — ensuring trustless motivation with no peer competition.

 ---

 ## 1. System Architecture

-The system is divided into functional layers: **User Layer**, **Fitness Tracking**, **Backend/Middleware**, **Blockchain Layer**, and **Validation Layer**.
-These interact securely to enable ETH-based commitment toward fitness goals.
+The system is modular and streamlined to support fully automated, validator-free operation using fitness APIs and optional ML fraud detection.

 **Figure 1: System Architecture**